- Quarter-long, 4-day/week internship in area of student interest related to each quarter’s focus

 - Autumn quarter: the Arts, Architecture, Design, and Urban Studies

-- Winter quarter: Finance and Media
+- Winter quarter: Media, Business, and Finance

 - Spring quarter: The Global City

 - Students need not be majors in the program focus areas but should be interested in studying and interning in these areas for the quarter.
 See more details below.

 - Program Offerings: Autumn, Winter and Spring quartes

 - Courses: The required New York City Seminar course is offered one day/week; choose from 4-6 other courses.

 - Participants: Rising juniors and seniors are eligible to apply; limited numbers of sophomores will be admitted during Winter and Spring quarters; the program enrolls about 20 students per quarter.
 Seniors or coterms are eligible as long as they do not confer their undergraduate degrees before they go off-campus.